2-alchemists/krossboard-docs/content/docs/azure-aks-installation.md

  * You have access to an Azure subscription with sufficient permissions to:
    * Assign managed identity;
    * Assign managed roles;
-   * Create virtual machines from Azure Marketplace.
+   * Create virtual machines from [the Azure Marketplace](https://portal.azure.com/#blade/Microsoft_Azure_Marketplace).
- * You have access to Azure Portal, though the steps can be easily adapted for a scripted/automated deployment.
+   * Use Azure Portal (though the steps can be later adapted for a scripted/automated deployment).
- * You're using a Linux-based station with [kubectl](https://kubernetes.io/fr/docs/tasks/tools/install-kubectl/) installed.
+ * You're using a Linux-based workstation with [kubectl](https://kubernetes.io/fr/docs/tasks/tools/install-kubectl/) installed.
- * You have admin-level access to your AKS clusters through `kubectl`; this level of access is notably required to configure RBAC settings that Krossboard needs to retrieve metrics from Kubernetes.
+ * You have admin-level access to your AKS clusters through `kubectl` (this level of access is required to configure RBAC settings that Krossboard needs).

 ## Summary of Steps
 The installation steps would be straightforward and can be summarized as follows:

 * Step 1: Select or create the resource group where Krossboard will be deployed.
-* Step 2: Deploy a Krossboard virtual machine from [Azure Marketplace](https://portal.azure.com/#blade/Microsoft_Azure_Marketplace).
+* Step 2: Deploy a Krossboard virtual machine from the Azure Marketplace.
 * Step 3: Assign a managed identity to the created Krossboard virtual machine
-* Step 4: Assign the Azure IAM roles `Managed Application Reader` and `Azure Kubernetes Service Cluster User Role` to the Krossboard virtual machine.
+* Step 4: Assign the Azure IAM roles to the Krossboard virtual machine.
+A basic setup requires the role of `Managed Application Reader` and the role of `Azure Kubernetes Service Cluster User Role`.
-* Step 5: On each AKS cluster, update RBAC settings to allow Krossboard to query metrics from Kubernetes.
+* Step 5: On each AKS cluster, update RBAC settings to allow Krossboard to query Kubernetes metrics.
 * Step 6: Get access to Krossboard UI

 ## Step 1: Select or create the resource group
 Krossboard discovers and handles AKS clusters as a per resource group basics.
-The clusters can be spread accross different regions/zones in the resource group.
+Those clusters can be spread accross different regions and zones in that resource group.
-In contrary, for clusters located in different resource groups, you'll need an instance of Krossboard per resource group.

 So let's consider that we've selected a resource group and move forward.